 - Hazard mapping.
 A very common use of GIS in risk assessment is the preparation of hazard maps e.g. for cities, regions or an entire country and large tracts of space.
 Hazard maps serve as risk zone identifiers, are easy to understand and are of great help to planners and developers, since they serve as a quick identifier of risk prone areas; - Threat maps.
 The purpose of threat maps is to quickly communicate the risks to people and can be overlapped with population and land use maps to arrive at meaningful conclusions.
-These maps could be supplied to the media for effective warning communication; - Government planning for Disaster Risk Management.
-It is well known that regional planners require sophisticated risk assessment tools and GIS can not only reflect spatial and non-spatial data, but can also contain built in risk assessment programmes that allow planners and Disaster Risk Management functionaries to simulate disaster scenarios and graphically view the potential damages and affected areas as well as plan rescue operations;
+These maps could be supplied to the media for effective warning communication; - Government planning for Disaster Management.
+It is well known that regional planners require sophisticated risk assessment tools and GIS can not only reflect spatial and non-spatial data, but can also contain built in risk assessment programmes that allow planners and Disaster Management functionaries to simulate disaster scenarios and graphically view the potential damages and affected areas as well as plan rescue operations;

-3.5.5 Community Information Needs
+3.5.4 Community Information Needs

-The Head of the Disaster Risk Management Centre must make sure that community information needs will:
+The Disaster Manager must make sure that community information needs will: